Esri/arcgis-maps-sdk-flutter-samples/lib/samples/apply_scheduled_updates_to_preplanned_map_area/README.md

 The data in this sample shows the roads and trails in the Canyonlands National Park, Utah.
 Data by [U.S. National Parks Service](https://public-nps.opendata.arcgis.com/).
 No claim to original U.S. Government works.

+## Additional information

+**Note:** preplanned areas using the Scheduled Updates workflow are read-only.
+For preplanned areas that can be edited on the end-user device, see the Download preplanned map area sample.
+For more information about offline workflows, see [Offline maps, scenes, and data](https://developers.arcgis.com/documentation/mapping-apis-and-location-services/offline/) in the *ArcGIS Developers* guide.

 ## Tags

 offline, pre-planned, preplanned, synchronize, update